1967–68 ABA season: Teams

+Map of teams

 Regular season

 The Oakland Oaks defeated the Anaheim Amigos by a score of 134–129 in the league's inaugural game in front of 4,828 fans at the Oakland Arena on October 13, 1967.
-Oakland's Andy Anderson was high scorer with 33 points and Les Selvage hit four three-point field goals.
+Oakland's Andy Anderson was the high scorer with 33 points and Les Selvage hit four three-point field goals.

 The league's first all-star game was played in Indianapolis on January 9, 1968, at Hinkle Fieldhouse.
 Coach Jim Pollard of the Minnesota Muskies led the East to a 126–120 win over the West team coached by Babe McCarthy of the New Orleans Buccaneers.
 Larry Brown of the Buccaneers was chosen as the game's Most Valuable Player.
 The nationally televised game was played in front of 10,872 fans, the largest attendance for any ABA game in Indianapolis as of that date.

 At the end of the regular season, the New Jersey Americans and the Kentucky Colonels finished the season tied for the fourth and final playoff spot in the Eastern Division, with identical 36–42 records.
 The teams were supposed to play a one-game playoff to determine who would advance to the postseason, which was supposed to be played at the Teaneck Armory in Teaneck, New Jersey, home court of the Americans, but could not be played there as the circus was in town and had the space booked.
 The team tried to relocate the game to the Long Island Arena in Commack, New York, but when the teams arrived, the playing surface was in such poor condition that the Colonels refused to play.
 Mikan ruled that the Americans had failed to provide acceptable playing facilities and forfeited the game to the Colonels, with Kentucky advancing to the divisional semifinals.

+On March 24, 1968, the ABA awarded their first Most Valuable Player Award to Connie Hawkins of the Pittsburgh Pipers; Hawkins led the league in scoring with 26.9 points per game (1,877 total), field goals made (634).